PeerHerholz/URIAL/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 ## Description
 URIAL is a toolbox (and hopefully soon BIDS app) for [representational similarity analysis](https://doi.org/10.3389/neuro.06.004.2008) in python.
 In more detail, it includes functions for computing, plotting and comparing Representational Dissimilarity Matrices (RDMs).
-Its based on the famous [matlab toolbox](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003553) ([github repo](https://github.com/rsagroup/rsatoolbox)), extending it with a variety of utility functions like the creation of model and feature based RDMs.
+Its based on the famous [matlab toolbox](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003553) ([github repo](https://github.com/rsagroup/rsatoolbox)), extending it with a variety of utility functions like the conversion from MATLAB (e.g., .mat) to open file types (e.g., .csv) and customizable graphics for both RDMs and MDS.

 ![URIAL logo](img/URIAL_logo.png)